hamzamu/equineistcom-sv/src/content/posts/how-often-should-you-exercise-your-horse-and-why-its-important.md

-As a novice in the realm of horse ownership, grasping the nuances of exercise frequency and understanding its multifaceted benefits is paramount to ensuring your horse's longevity and vitality.
+As a novice in the realm of horse-ownership, grasping the nuances of exercise frequency and understanding its multifaceted benefits is paramount to ensuring your horse's longevity and vitality.

 ### Determining the Optimal Exercise Frequency for Your Horse